 So I Am Thinking About Going To College, Now What?

-One option to think about when finishing high school is going to a two-year or four-year college.
-However, it is important to know that services, supports, and academic demands are different in college from special education services in high school.
+One option to think about when finishing high school is whether you are going to a two-year, or four-year college.
+However, it is important to know that services, supports, and academic demands are different in college from special education services in high school

 What Are The Differences Between High School Special Education And College?